-The unaudited interim financial statements and this Management's Discussion and Analysis of Financial Condition and Results of Operations should be read together with our audited financial statements and accompanying notes for the year ended December 31, 2021 included in the Annual Report on Form 10-K filed by the Company with the Securities and Exchange Commission (the "SEC") on March 24, 2022.
+The unaudited interim financial statements and this Management's Discussion and Analysis of Financial Condition and Results of Operations should be read together with our audited financial statements and accompanying notes for the year ended December 31, 2022 included in the Annual Report on Form 10-K filed by the Company with the Securities and Exchange Commission (the "SEC") on March 30, 2023.
 In addition to historical information, this discussion and analysis contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 Please see Part II, Item 1A.
-Risk Factors for a discussion of certain risk factors applicable to our business, financial condition, and results of operations.
+Risk Factors in this Quarterly Report on Form 10-Q for a discussion of certain risk factors applicable to our business, financial condition, and results of operations.
 Operating results are not necessarily indicative of results that may occur for the full fiscal year or any other future period.
-See also "Special Note Regarding Forward-Looking Statements" in this Quarterly Report on Form 10-Q. Unless otherwise indicated, references to the terms "Eledon", the "Company", "we", "our", and "us" refer to Eledon Pharmaceuticals, Inc., the legal predecessor of the Company.
+See also "Special Note Regarding Forward-Looking Statements" in this Quarterly Report on Form 10-Q. Unless otherwise indicated, references to the terms "Eledon", the "Company", "we", "our", and "us" refer to Eledon Pharmaceuticals, Inc.